 While we look forward to having students back on campus in the near future the Distance Learning instructional model will be offered for the duration of the 2020-2021 school year for those parents and students who prefer this offering.

-Many communications will be going home this week please make sure your phone number and email address are up to date.
-We request that everyone remembers that all of us are doing something new.
+As a reminder many communications will be going home weekly.
+Please make sure your phone number and email address are up to date with the school office.
+Additionally, we request that everyone remember that all of us are doing something new.
 Any time you are growing, there are challenges that require patience and grace to work through together.
-If you or your student need support please contact your teacher first, then the school office, we will do everything we can to help.
+If you or your student need support, we request that you please contact your teacher first, then the school office.
+We will do everything we can to help.

-We appreciate all of our parents, students and community members for your continued encouragement and understanding during these challenging and changing times.
-Please reach out to me if you have any questions or if I can be of support in any way.
+Our staff appreciates all of our families for your continued encouragement and understanding during these challenging and changing times.
+Please reach out to us if you have any questions or if I can be of support in any way.

 Principal Matt Yost